denten-books/plain-text/0-chapter.md

-not share in any given familial characteristic [@wittgenstein_philosophical_2001, 67-77].[^ln-witt] To visualize the familial model, imagine a tree diagram, where the tangled branches of computation and textuality intersect and diverge in arbitrary ways.
+not share in any given familial characteristic [@wittgenstein_philosophical_2001, 67-77].[^ln-witt] To visualize the familial model, imagine a tree diagram, where the tangled branches of computation and textuality intersect and diverge in beautiful and arbitrary ways.

 ### Experimental Methods

-As consequence of its commitment to a pragmatic materialism, *Plain Text* shares in the experimental turn affecting a wide range of humanistic disciplines.
-Writing in the mid-19th century against the tradition of inductive "generalizers," Claude Bernard was one of the first physicians to argue for the necessity of experimentation in medical practice.
+As a consequence of its commitment to a pragmatic materialism, *Plain Text* shares in the experimental turn affecting a wide range of humanistic disciplines.
+Writing in the mid-19th century against the tradition of "inductive generalizers," Claude Bernard was one of the first physicians to argue for the necessity of experimentation in medical practice.
 "We cannot separate the two things," he wrote, "head and hand."
-He goes on to write that "the science of life is a superb and dazzlingly lighted hall which may be reached only by passing through a long and ghastly kitchen."
+He went on to write that "the science of life is a superb and dazzlingly lighted hall which may be reached only by passing through a long and ghastly kitchen."
 "We shall reach really fruitful and luminous generalizations about vital phenomena only in so